thePrintLabs/pressroom/README.md

 - **Push Notifications:** Insert your [Parse](https://parse.com/) or [Urban Airship](http://urbanairship.com/) api credentials.

 ## Connecting Baker Framework Apps to PressRoom
-After you've created your first **Editorial Project** and endpoint for your Baker client will be generated.
-You find it under the shelf.json column in the Editorial Projects list view.
+After you've created your first **Editorial Project** an endpoint for your Baker client will be generated.
+You find it under the ```shelf.json``` column in the Editorial Projects list view.
 Add your endpoint to the ```settings.plist``` file in your Baker client Xcode project.
 Pretty straightforward.
 Some background info available at [https://github.com/bakerframework/baker/issues/354](https://github.com/bakerframework/baker/issues/354)

 ##Edition